laragoldstein13/ReachabilityDemo/README.md

 # Disclaimer

-DVGA is highly insecure, and as such, should not be deployed on internet facing servers.
+This container image is highly insecure, and as such, should not be deployed on internet facing servers in production environments.
 By default, the application is listening on 127.0.0.1 to avoid misconfigurations.

-DVGA is intentionally flawed and vulnerable, as such, it comes with no warranties.
-By using DVGA, you take full responsibility for using it.
+The container image is intentionally flawed and vulnerable, as such, it comes with no warranties.
+By using it, you take full responsibility for using it.

 # License